Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/FAQs.md

 :::{admonition} Do I need to understand everything to pass?
 :class: question, dropdown
 Well, no!
-The topic of this semiar will be rather challenging, and the idea is to get familiar with the topic.
+The topic of this seminar will be rather challenging, and the idea is to get familiar with the topic.
 You will have many hands on exercises to practice and sufficient time to ask for help.
 :::

 :::{admonition} Where can I find help?